 The company law component of the subject falls into two parts.
 The first deals with the process and incidents of incorporation.
-The topics dealt with in this part include the derivation of the modern company; an introduction to the regulatory structures for companies and the securities industry in Australia; the formation of the company; the privileged position of the private company; an introduction to the corporate constitution, organs and capital; promoters' duties; pre-incorporation contracts; the separate personality of the corporation (and its exceptions); corporate liability in crime.
+The topics dealt with in this part include the derivation of the modern company; an introduction to the regulatory structures for companies and the securities industry in Australia: the formation of the company: the privileged position of the private company; an introduction to the corporate constitution, organs and capital; promoters' duties; preincorporation contracts; the separate personality of the corporation (and its exceptions); corporate liability in available to shareholders for the enforcement of directors' duties and protection against oppression or overreaching by controllers.

 The balance of the subject is concerned with the structure and governance of the company.
-It examines the corporate organs (the board of directors and the general meeting) and the division of corporate powers between them; the duties and liabilities of directors and other officers; the remedies available to shareholders for the enforcement of directors' duties and protection against oppression or over-reaching by controllers.
+It examines the corporate organs (the board of directors and the general meeting) and the division of corporate powers between them; the duties and liabilities of directors and other officers; the remedies

-While much of this company law doctrine is equally applicable to the large company as to the small enterprise, the subject stresses the problems, processes and transactions typically encountered by small incorporated business.
+While much of this company law doctrine is equally applicable to the large company as to the small enterprise. the subject stresses the problems, processes and transactions typically encountered by small incorporated business.

-LAWS4020 Business Associations 2 Staff Contact: Mr Ian Cameron
+Business Associations 2 Staff Contact: Mr Ian Ramsay